Top 22 World’s Biggest And Largest Container Ships in 2024

 The mega ship has a carrying capacity of 24,116 TEUs.
 Its deck area is equivalent to 4 football fields.
 It is 399.9 metres long and 61.5 m wide and is sailing under the flag of Liberia.

-The ship is equipped with a small bulbous bow, energy-saving ducts, huge propellors and hybrid scrubbers.
+The ship has a small bulbous bow, energy-saving ducts, huge propellors and hybrid scrubbers.
 It utilises air lubrication to reduce energy consumption and carbon emissions.

-Classed by DNV, the ship has a moulded depth of 33.2 m and the stacked containers on the ship can reach a height of 22 stories.
-The vessel can carry over 240,000 tonnes of cargo as well.
+DNV classed the ship, which has a moulded depth of 33.2 m and stacked containers that can reach a height of 22 stories.
+The vessel can also carry over 240,000 tonnes of cargo.

 5. Ever Alot

-Ever Alot was constructed in 2022 by Hudong-Zhonghua Shipbuilding Group Co., a subsidiary of China Statebuilding Corporation.
+Ever Alot container vessel was constructed in 2022 by Hudong-Zhonghua Shipbuilding Group Co., a subsidiary of China Statebuilding Corporation.
 It was delivered to the Taiwanese Shipping Company Evergreen Marine.

 It can carry up to 24,004 TEUs and is 399.9 m long and 61.5 m wide, with a draft of 17 m.
 It has a gross tonnage of 236,228 tonnes and a deck area covering 24,000 square metres.

 Ever Alot is the 7th container ship in the company’s A-Class and the 1st ship in the class and the world to surpass the 24,000 TEU mark.
-It serves the trade routes between Europe and the Far East.
+It serves as the trade route between Europe and the Far East.

-The ship has hydrodynamic optimisation technology that enables it to ship heavy loads at high speed while consuming less fuel.
+The ship’s hydrodynamic optimisation technology enables it to transport heavy loads at high speed while consuming less fuel.

 6. Ever Ace

-With a capacity of 23,992 TEUs, Ever ACE is one of the world’s largest container ships.
+With a capacity of 23,992 TEUs, Ever ACE vessel is one of the world’s largest container ships.

 It set sail on her maiden voyage in July 2021.
 This 399.9-meter-long giant has 24 rows of side-by-side containers having a massive breadth of 61.5 meters.